- Published on 1963

 PAUL circa-1994: “‘Hold Me Tight’ was a failed attempt at a single which then became acceptable album filler.”

-Info about “Hold Me Tight”
+About “Hold Me Tight”

 “Hold Me Tight” was first recorded during the Please Please Me album session, but not selected for inclusion and re-recorded for their second album.